nanoflow/search_member/readme.txt

 ====== Search Member ======

-Version 1.0.3
+Version 2.0.0
-Plugin for admidio v4.x.x (tested until 4.3.0 Beta 3)
+Plugin for admidio v5.x.x (tested until 5.0.1)

 ==== Description ====
 This plugin can be used in the overview page.
 It provides a search field to search for members of